pallavi-pannu-oc/titanic-user/README.md

 1. Click on Projects in left pane in Dkube.
 2. Click on + Create Project.
 3. Give a project name, say titanic-{user}, replace {user} with your username.
+4. Check the enable leaderboard option and click on submit.
-4. Select the evaluation source repo as titanic-owner created in step 1.
+5. Click on the project and select the evaluation source repo as titanic-owner created in step 1.
-5. Give the evaluation script as python eval.py and click on save button.
+6. Give the evaluation script as python eval.py and click on save button.

 ### Step 3 :Upload Train & Eval dataset:
 1. Click on Repos in left pane and then click on +dataset.